 \subsubsection{Method Name Prediction}

-We study the performance of fine-tuning all models using R\textsubscript{Tidy}, R\textsubscript{Base} and R\textsubscript{combine}.
-As we did for code summarization, we re-trained the baseline models, to get performance numbers for each of the six programing language in the codeSearchNet~\cite{codesearchnet} dataset and report all the results.
-Table~\ref{tab:name-mon} shows the F1-score of all the all the programming languages for method name prediction.
-GraphCodeBERT outperforms CodeBERT, UniXCoder and CodeT5 in all languages except Go which GraphCodeBERT and CodeBERT show same scores.
-The performance of GraphCodeBERT demonstrate that GraphCodeBERT’s graph-based approach is more effective than the other three base line models in handling method name prediction.
-On the other hand, Unixcoder does not continue to maintain its performance in code summarization, instead, UniXCoder shows its struggle for method name prediction, being the lowest in JS, PHP, R\textsubscript{Tidy}, R\textsubscript{Base} and R\textsubscript{combine}.
-UniXcoder is designed to handle multiple code intelligence tasks in a unified manner, shows varied results across the languages.
-UniXcoder's scores lower than the other models, is potentially due to its broader generalization approach, which may not specialize as effectively in code understanding.
-CodeT5, likewise, did not continue to maintain its performance in this task, with CodeT5 being the worst performer in the other four languages: Go, Java, Python and Ruby.
+We study the performance of fine-tuning all models using R\textsubscript{Tidy}, R\textsubscript{Base}, and R\textsubscript{combine}.
+As we did for code summarization, we re-trained the baseline models to get performance numbers for each of the six programming languages in the codeSearchNet~\cite{codesearchnet} dataset and report all the results.
+Table~\ref{tab:name-mon} shows the F1 scores for all programming languages for method name prediction.
+GraphCodeBERT outperforms CodeBERT, UniXCoder, and CodeT5 in all languages except Go, for which GraphCodeBERT and CodeBERT achieve the same score.
+The performance of GraphCodeBERT demonstrates that GraphCodeBERT’s graph-based approach is more effective than the other three baseline models in handling method name prediction.
+On the other hand, UniXCoder does not continue to maintain its performance in code summarization, instead, UniXCoder shows its struggle for method name prediction, being the lowest in JS, PHP, R\textsubscript{Tidy}, and R\textsubscript{Base}.
+UniXCoder, which is designed to handle multiple code-intelligence tasks in a unified manner, shows varied results across languages.
+Its lower scores compared with those of the other models may stem from its broader generalization approach, which may not specialize as effectively in code understanding.
+Likewise, CodeT5 failed to maintain strong performance on this task and was the worst performer in the four remaining languages—Go, Java, Python, and Ruby.

 The R language datasets present significant challenges for all models.
 The scores are around $0.25$ for most models and around $0.32$ for the best model (i.e., GraphCodeBERT).
-Interestingly, for this task, there is no difference between the R\textsubscript{Tidy}, R\textsubscript{Base} and R\textsubscript{combine}; and all R datasets have exact or very close scores.
-This indicated the need to handle R’s domain-specific syntax and statistical focus by further adaptation or specialized pre-training models that works for R.
+Interestingly, for this task, there is no difference between the R\textsubscript{Tidy}, R\textsubscript{Base}, and R\textsubscript{combine}; and all R datasets have exact or very close scores.
+This indicated the need to handle R’s domain-specific syntax and statistical focus by further adaptation or specialized pre-training models that work for R.